Manage and share ReSharper settings

 This settings layer is designated for your personal global settings and applies for all solutions on your local machine.

-The corresponding settings file is saved in the %AppData%\JetBrains\\Shared\\vAny\\GlobalSettingsStorage.DotSettings folder.
+The corresponding settings file is saved as: %APPDATA%\JetBrains\Shared\vAny\GlobalSettingsStorage.DotSettings

 'Solution team-shared' layer

-This layer is designated for common settings that enforce your team preferences for the current solution, e.g. naming style, formatting rules, etc. Settings in this layer override settings in This computer layer.
+This layer is designated for common settings that enforce your team preferences for the current solution , for example naming style, formatting rules, etc .
+Settings in this layer override settings in This computer layer.

 The corresponding settings file <SolutionName>.sln.DotSettings is saved in the solution folder.

-As soon as this file is added to your VCS and the team members get it, ReSharper applies these settings automatically without reloading the solution.
+As soon as this file is added to your VCS and the team members get it, they will have settings from this file applied automatically without reloading the solution.

 'Solution personal' layer